 1 The lectures and coursework are based on the 7th edition.
-Students who use the 6th edition shall track and study the different content located in the 7th edition.
+While the two editions have similar content, students who use the 6th edition shall track and study the different content (based on slides on Canvas) of the 7th edition.